evilmartians/liquor/doc/language-spec.md

 A tag is a syntactic construct of form `{% tag expr kw: arg do: %} ... {% endtag %}`.
 A tag has a syntax similar to a function call, but it can receive blocks of code as argument values and lazily evaluate passed expressions and blocks of code.

-Tags are defined in an implementation-specific way.
-Tags can have zero to one unnamed formal parameters and any amount of named formal parameters.
-If an unnamed formal parameter exists, it is mandatory.
-Named formal parameters can be either mandatory or optional.
-Absence of a mandatory formal parameter will result in a compile-time error.

 Tags have full control upon parameter evaluation.
 Tags can require arguments to be of a certain lexical form, e.g. a `for` tag could require its unnamed formal parameter to be a lexical identifier.

 To pass a block of code to a tag, the closing tag delimiter should immediately follow a parameter name.
 Everything from the closing tag delimiter to the matching opening tag delimiter should be parsed as a block and passed as a value of the corresponding parameter.
 After the matching opening tag delimiter, the parameter list is continued.

 If a tag <code><em>t</em></code> does not include any embedded blocks, it ends after a first matching closing tag delimiter.
 Otherwise, the tag ends after a first matching construct of the form <code>{% end<em>t</em> %}</code>.

 Unlike functions, tags can receive multiple named parameters with the same name.
 Tag named parameters are a syntactic tool and should be thoroughly verified by the tag implementation.
-Incorrect names or order of named parameters should result in a compile-time error.
+Specifying incorrect names or order of named parameters may result in a compile-time error ([syntax error](#syntax-error)).

 All of the following are examples of syntactically valid tags: